This is the multi-page printable view of this section. Click here to print.

 Job Management

-A job refers to a resource that creates one or more pods and continues to run pods until the specified number of pods have successfully terminated.
-In a workload, you can create a job and view detailed information or delete it.
+A Job is a resource that creates one or more Pods and continues to run Pods until the specified number of Pods have completed successfully.
+You can create a job in the workload, view its details, or delete it.

 Create Job

-1. All Services > Container > Kubernetes Engine menu.
-Go to the Service Home page of Kubernetes Engine.
+1. Click the All Services > Container > Kubernetes Engine menu.
+1. Navigate to the Service Home page of Kubernetes Engine.

-2. Click Job under the Workload menu on the Service Home page.
-You will be taken to the Job List page.
+2. On the Service Home page, click Job under the Workload menu.
+2. Go to the Job List page.

-3. On the Job List page, select the cluster and namespace from the top left gear button, then click Create Object.
+3. On the Job List page, select the cluster and namespace from the gear button at the top left, then click Create Object.

 Reference